1: Demonstrative Pronouns

 A: カフェテリアは しずかですか。 Is the cafeteria quiet?

-Here is nnother proof that な-adjectives are not nouns.
+The following are additional examples why -adjectives are not a noun.
 The adverb like とても (very; See below) can be used with な-adjectives.
 This cannot be done with nouns.

-The particle is needed for combining a noun with another noun while is needed for combining な-adjective with a noun.
+The particle is used for combining a noun with another noun while is used for combining な-adjective with a noun.

 -adjectives can be modified by とても (very) and あまり ([not] very). とても is followed by an affirmative expression and あまり is followed by a negative expression.
 Note that あまり itself does not contain the negative meaning and it must be followed by a negative expression to become a complete expression. (あまり can also be あんまり which is a casual form of あまり.)